microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 Microsoft Graph exposes two types of permissions for the supported [access scenarios](#access-scenarios):

-- Delegated permissions
-- Application permissions

-Delegated permissions, also called *scopes*, allow the application to act on behalf of the signed-in user.
-Application permissions, also called *app roles*, allow the app to access data on its own, without a signed-in user.
+- Delegated permissions: Also called *scopes*, allow the application to act on behalf of the signed-in user.
+- Application permissions: Also called *app roles*, allow the app to access data on its own, without a signed-in user.

-When a user signs in to your app they, or, in some cases, an administrator, are given a chance to consent to the delegated permissions.
+When a user signs in to your app they, or, in some cases, administrators, are given a chance to consent to the delegated permissions.
 If they grant consent, your app is given access to the resources, and APIs that it has requested.
-For apps that access resources and APIs without a signed-in user, the administrator preconsents to the application permissions when the app is installed.
+For apps that access resources and APIs without a signed-in user, administrators should preconsent to the application permissions when the app is installed.

 [!INCLUDE [auth-use-least-privileged](../../includes/auth-use-least-privileged.md)]